Title

 Petitioner convicted of robbery for breaking into employer's home, stealing valuables; circumstantial evidence upheld, penalty reduced, civil indemnity deleted.

-The Court of Appeals affirmed the RTC’s finding of guilt for robbery under Article 299(a)(2) but reduced the imposed penalty to an indeterminate term of eight years and one day of prision mayor (minimum) to 14 years of reclusion temporal (maximum).
-The CA rejected claims of illegal arrest and inadmissibility of the recovered items because petitioner voluntarily surrendered and because items were returned or recovered with his consent.
+The Petitioner appealed to the Court of Appeals.
+The CA affirmed the RTC’s finding of guilt under Article 299(a)(2) but modified the penalty to an indeterminate term of eight years and one day of prision mayor as minimum to fourteen years of reclusion temporal as maximum.
+The CA rejected claims of illegal arrest and inadmissibility of evidence because the Petitioner voluntarily surrendered and the items were either returned personally by him or recovered with his consent.
+The CA applied the disputable presumption of Section 3(j), Rule 131, and gave weight to the unbroken chain of circumstantial evidence.
+The CA reduced the penalty in recognition of the mitigating circumstance of voluntary surrender.
+The Petitioner’s motion for reconsideration before the CA was denied.

 Issues Presented to the Supreme Court